CaptainChicky/Setting-PowerShell-Execution-Level/README.md

 # Disclaimer
-an useless project i spent 2-3 hours making when i was first learning powershell
+this is a useless project i spent 2-3 hours making when i was first learning powershell

 # Overview-short
 tl;dr Before starting to use my script, either click on the batch file, or open admin PS and type in "Set-ExecutionPolicy RemoteSigned".
 Close powershell.
 Now you can use the script.